The incredible power of the 90-day business plan.

 Not long after that, I made £100,000 in a year.

-Then I made my first million.
+Then, many years later, I made my first million.

 Of course, not long after that I nearly lost the lot, because I stupidly believed I had the magic touch.

-But I made it all back again by working harder, and harder.
+But, you see, I made it all back again by working harder, and harder.
 Eventually, I had a big pile of money, but was in terrible health – I was 27, with the body of a 47-year-old.
 At this point, I was working 100+ hour weeks every single week without respite.

 And then everything changed.

-That’s when kids came along, and almost overnight my priorities changed.
+You see, that’s when kids came along, and almost overnight my priorities changed.

 One day, sat in an MOT garage, reading Alan Sugar’s autobiography, one sentence leapt out at me: “I never really saw my kids much when they were little”.